How Long Does It Take to Get a Student Loan?

 How Long Does It Take to Get a Private Student Loan?

-Private loans come from private (aka non-government) lenders who don’t have the same set standards as federal loans.
-No private lender functions exactly the same as the next when it comes to interest rates and payment plans, which includes when you are required to begin student loan repayment.
+Private loans, which can include graduate loans, come from private (aka non-government) lenders who don’t have the same set standards as federal loans.
+No private lender functions exactly the same as the next when it comes to interest rates and payment plans, which includes when you’re required to begin student loan repayment.

 And they won’t necessarily offer fixed interest rates, which means your interest rates could increase over time if you opt for a variable-rate loan.

-Because each lender will have different application requirements and payment processes, there is no specific timeline you can expect to receive your funds on.
-However, you can generally expect that your private lender will send your loan funds to your college or university in anywhere from two to 10 weeks from the date your loan application is approved.
+How long do student loans take to process?
+Because each lender will have different application requirements and payment processes, there is no specific timeline for receiving your funds.
+However, you can generally expect that your private lender will send your loan funds to your college or university anywhere from two to 10 weeks from the date your loan application is approved.

 Private lenders may offer school-certified loans or direct-to-consumer loans.
 When borrowing a school-certified loan, the loan amount is disbursed directly to the school.
 Direct-to-consumer loans are disbursed directly to the borrower.